HazarathReddy/Gossip/README.md

 # Gossip
 Gossip is a fully functional messaging app capable of one-on-one (private) messaging.
-This sample app enables users can create a room and send messages each other.
+This sample app enables users to create a room and send messages each other.

 Used firebase to store messages and JSQMessagesViewController library to show messages